Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Key facts

-- 'Junk food' is food that contains high levels of fats, salt or sugar, and lacks nutrients such as fibre, vitamins and minerals.
+- 'Junk foods' are foods that contain high levels of fat, salt or sugar, but lack nutrients such as fibre, vitamins and minerals.

-- Reading nutritional information labels and following the Health Star Ratings system can help you make healthy food choices.
+- Reading nutritional information labels can help you make healthy food choices.

-- Understanding the nutritional value of the food you eat and being aware of advertising 'tricks' can also help you reduce your junk food intake.
+- Being aware of advertising 'tricks' can help you reduce your junk food intake.

 What is junk food?